mryan43/arquillian-available-port-extension/README.md

 - Container agnostic:
-While some container adapters already support this feature through special port values such as "0" or "-1", it is not the case for all container adapters such as the tomcat for example.
+While some container adapters already support this feature through special port values such as "0" or "-1", it is not the case for all container adapters such as the tomcat one for example.

 - Test framework agnostic:
 While some other solutions such as custom Junit runners, Maven plugins (build-helper) can provide a similar feature,